False Fixed Points: Kantian Feedback, Stable Miscalibration, and Representational Compression in LLMs: Introduction

+\paragraph{Contributions and claim status.} We make three claims, with different evidential strength. \begin{enumerate} \item \textbf{Feedback-stability framing.} Kantian self-limitation and a linear--Gaussian closed-loop model make explicit that stability and warranted judgment can diverge.
+This is a framing and motivation, not a mechanistic reduction of transformers.

+\item \textbf{Negative fragility result.} In the main hidden-state probe, overconfidently wrong (OCW) items are not systematically more locally fragile than confidently correct (CC) items.
+Self-critical prompting lowers overall sensitivity, but the simple ``wrong means brittle'' story is not supported in the tested regimes.

+\item \textbf{Audit and feedback probes.} The frozen audit contains C0/C1/C2 policy runs: C0 is forced judgment, C1 is cautious abstention, and C2 is single-shot self-critical abstention.
+C1/C2 reduce overconfident wrong commitments by lowering coverage, with utility-dependent gains. $H_{\mathrm{proxy}}$ is a label-aware retrospective domain-triage score, not a deployment estimator.
+C3 is a post-hoc explicit feedback-loop pilot; C3-R is a stricter held-out follow-up with predeclared warrant blockers and a dev-selected threshold. \end{enumerate} These results suggest stable miscalibration as a useful audit category, but they do not estimate $\Hrisk_{\mathrm{LLM}}$, establish representational compression, isolate a Kant-specific causal effect, or justify broad extrapolation to larger LLMs.
+When we discuss geometry, \emph{effective rank} means the entropy-based dimensionality of a covariance spectrum, \emph{anisotropy} means directional concentration of normalized hidden states, \emph{local tangent-rank} means the effective rank of perturbation or rewrite displacements, and \emph{truth-separability} means how well a representation supports a linear or contrastive true/false direction.

-Prior work has explored connections between Kantian themes, cybernetics, and epistemic feedback \cite{sachs2022_cybernetic_kant, burmeister2021_kant_cybernetics_security, marlowe2021_cybernetics_philosophy}, and recent studies have analyzed instability and hallucination in AI systems through related notions of internal model fragility \cite{ji2024_internal_states_hallu_risk, impossibility2025_hallucination_control}.
-To our knowledge, however, this paper presents a mathematically explicit and unified structural framework linking Kant’s philosophy of cognition to the structure of the Kalman closed-loop operator—identifying epistemic stability as a shared design principle across classical control and modern generative models.
-This claim concerns the structural mapping and empirical program developed here; it is interpretive rather than exegetical, and does not assert doctrinal identity.
+Recent reliability work now separates into several nearby streams: semantic and neighborhood-consistency measures for hallucination detection \cite{manakul2023selfcheckgpt,farquhar2024semanticentropy,ma2025semanticenergy, xu2026illusionsconfidence}, confidence and uncertainty calibration \cite{wang2026faithfulconfidence,xie2026knowwhenwrong,muller2026benchmarkinguq, liu2026thinkuncertainty}, abstention-oriented interventions \cite{wen2025abstentionSurvey,zong2026icalm}, and internal-state probes of truthfulness \cite{ji2024_internal_states_hallu_risk,orgad2025knowmore,luo2026twopathways}.
+These works ask whether a model is uncertain, inconsistent, or internally carrying truthfulness cues.
+Our question is adjacent but different: when can a response be locally stable and still fail to track truth?
+Prior work has also explored connections between Kantian themes, cybernetics, and epistemic feedback \cite{sachs2022_cybernetic_kant, burmeister2021_kant_cybernetics_security, marlowe2021_cybernetics_philosophy}, and recent studies have analyzed instability and hallucination in AI systems through related notions of internal model fragility \cite{ji2024_internal_states_hallu_risk, impossibility2025_hallucination_control}.
+This paper proposes a structural framework that links Kantian self-limitation to closed-loop state-estimation operators and to simple LLM probes, treating epistemic stability as a shared design problem rather than as a guarantee of truth.